AIwaifus/ttaw-enhanced/README.md

 - Determine if two words rhyme using the Double Metaphone phonetic encoding
 - Determine if two words rhyme using CMUdict phonetic encoding

-- Determine if two words alliterate using the Double Metaphone phonetic enco
+- Determine if two words alliterate using the Double Metaphone phonetic encoding
+- Determine if two words alliterate using CMUdict phonetic encoding

+- Get the CMUdict phonetic encoding of a word
+- Get th